 What is the long term goal for your account?

 Your digital marketing agency needs to determine what the short term and long term goals of your account are.

 Most clients need to understand that it can take some time to start ramping up a digital marketing campaign to help get a campaign to a saturation point (at least 60-90 days.)
 It’s important for you to have a conversation with the agency about how you will both determine how successful the campaign is.
-It’s important to determine what the one time value of a new customer is as well as what the lifetime value of a new customer acquisition is.
-The arbitrage of how much you spend on marketing and what the value of a new customer acquisition is will help establish how you will gauge if a campaign is successful.
-Think about how much you’d be willing to spend for a new customer and what the value of a new customer is.
+It’s important to determine what the one-time value of a new customer is as well as what the lifetime value of new customer acquisition is.
+The arbitrage of how much you spend on marketing and what the value of new customer acquisition is will help establish how you will gauge if a campaign is successful.
+Think about how much you’d be willing to spend on a new customer and what the value of a new customer is.

 Do the digital marketing agencies team members have significant experience in digital marketing?